Tunetown/SNIPE_Experimenter/README.md

 The application has been developed using Java 1.8, but should also run without problems with Java 1.6.

-The repository contains a full, self-contained Eclipse project (created with Eclipse Luna) with no external dependencies.
-If you do not want to use Eclipse, just compile the application with the main method in class de.tunetown.nnpg.main.Main.
+The repository contains a full, self-contained Eclipse project (created with Eclipse Luna).
+If you do not want to use Eclipse, just compile the application calling the main method in class de.tunetown.nnpg.main.Main.

 ## Release Status